Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 8 - Key-value pairs.md

 '''
 importing os.path module to check the file's path.
-That way we can write the headers only once when creating the file if it doesn't exits, otherwise we only append the new user's input to the file as a new row without the headers.
+That way we can write the headers only once when creating the file if it doesn't exist, otherwise we only append the new user's input to the file as a new row without the headers.
 '''
 import os.path